Bible Reading: 1 Samuel 16:7

 People judge by outward appearance, but the Lord looks at a person’s thoughts and intentions.
 1 Samuel 16:7

-But it’s a myth that how you look determines who you are, because your identity as God’s creation goes far deeper.
-That doesn’t mean physical appearance doesn’t matter.
-There’s nothing wrong with wearing clothes you like and caring for your body so you look your best.
-The mistake is when you do those things to be someone.
-As God’s unique creation-no matter how you look-you already are someone with infinite worth.
+There’s nothing wrong with wearing clothes we like and caring for our body so we look our best.
+The mistake is when we do those things to be someone.
+As God’s unique creations—no matter how we look—we already are people with infinite worth.

-REFLECT: How is your view of yourself deflated when you think you look less-than-best?
-How do you feel knowing that God is looking at something far deeper than your appearance?
+TALK: How does your view of yourself change when you think you look less than your best?
+How does it encourage you that God is looking at something far deeper than your appearance?

-PRAY: Father, it does matter to me what other people think about how I look But more important than that, I thank you for making me your unique creation.
+PRAY: Father, it matters to us what other people think about how we look.
+But thank you for making us your unique creations.